naritapandhe/reusableJavascriptComponent/README.md

   })();

 - Once you load the page, click on the button which says, "Show me the component" to perform all the actions.

+- When you submit the form, all the list elements are submitted as a JSON.